MedMamba: Vision Mamba for Medical Image Classification: Abstract

 \section{Abstract}

-Medical image classification is a very fundamental and crucial task in the field of computer vision.
-These years, CNN-based and Transformer-based models have been widely used to classify various medical images.
-Unfortunately, The limitation of CNNs in long-range modeling capabilities prevents them from effectively extracting features in medical images, while Transformers are hampered by their quadratic computational complexity.
-Recent research has shown that the state space model (SSM) represented by Mamba can efficiently model long-range interactions while maintaining linear computational complexity.
-Inspired by this, we propose Vision Mamba for medical image classification (MedMamba).
-More specifically, we introduce a novel SS-Conv-SSM module.
-SS-Conv-SSM combines the local feature extraction ability of convolutional layers with the ability of SSM to capture long-range dependency, thereby modeling medical images with different modalities.
-To demonstrate the potential of MedMamba, we conducted extensive experiments using 14 publicly available medical datasets with different imaging techniques and two private datasets built by ourselves.
-Extensive experimental results demonstrate that the proposed MedMamba performs well in detecting lesions in various medical images.
-To the best of our knowledge, this is the first Vision Mamba tailored for medical image classification.
-The purpose of this work is to establish a new baseline for medical image classification tasks and provide valuable insights for the future development of more efficient and effective SSM-based artificial intelligence algorithms and application systems in the medical.
-Source code has been available at \textbf{https://github.com/YubiaoYue/MedMamba}.
+Since the era of deep learning, convolutional neural networks (CNNs) and vision transformers (ViTs) have been extensively studied and widely used in medical image classification tasks.
+Unfortunately, CNN's limitations in modeling long-range dependencies result in poor classification performances.
+In contrast, ViTs are hampered by the quadratic computational complexity of their self-attention mechanism, making them difficult to deploy in real-world settings with limited computational resources.
+Recent studies have shown that state space models (SSMs) represented by Mamba can effectively model long-range dependencies while maintaining linear computational complexity.
+Inspired by it, we proposed MedMamba, the first Vision Mamba for generalized medical image classification.
+Concretely, we introduced a novel hybrid basic block named SS-Conv-SSM, which purely integrates the convolutional layers for extracting local features with the abilities of SSM to capture long-range dependencies, aiming to model medical images from different image modalities efficiently.
+By employing the grouped convolution strategy and channel-shuffle operation, MedMamba successfully provides fewer model parameters and a lower computational burden for efficient applications without sacrificing accuracy.
+We thoroughly evaluated MedMamba using 16 datasets containing ten imaging modalities and 411,007 images.
+Experimental results show that MedMamba demonstrates competitive performance on most tasks compared with the state-of-the-art methods.
+This work aims to explore the potential of Vision Mamba and establish a new baseline for medical image classification, thereby providing valuable insights for developing more powerful Mamba-based artificial intelligence algorithms and applications in medicine.
+The source codes and all pre-trained weights of MedMamba are available at \textbf{https://github.com/YubiaoYue/MedMamba}.